GMRI-SEL/Lab-Management/CollaborativeWriting.md

 Writing is incredibly personal.
 To make sure that everyone feels safe and supported in sharing their writing, we have developed the following guiding principles:

 ### As a reviewer...
-- Respect the effort that has gone into producing the work you are reading: writing isn't easy!
+- Respect the effort that has gone into producing the work you are reading.
+Writing isn't easy!

 - Be constructive, avoid value laden statements, and remember that just because something doesn't make sense to you, or doesn't sound right to you, doesn't mean that's the case for the author or other readers.
   * For example, instead of "This paragraph doesn't make any sense" try "I had trouble understanding this paragraph because I couldn’t see how it tied back to our main argument."